Kimoy777/adamcaudill.github.io/README.md

 # AdamCaudill.com

-AdamCaudill.com is my personal site, and it powered by Octopress.
+AdamCaudill.com is my personal site, and is powered by Octopress.
 This is the code for that site.